-Private Industry Fire Brigades - A group of employees who are required to fight interior structural fires at their place of employment.
+Private Industry Fire Brigades[÷] A group of employees [within an industry] who are required to fight interior structural fires at their place of employment.

-Protective ensemble - The clothing and personal protective equipment worn to provide limited protection to the user's head, body, and extremities from thermal, physical, chemical, and health hazards.
+Protective [clothing:]ensemble - The clothing [er]and personal protective equipment worn to [protect the]provide limited protection to the user's head, body, and extremities from thermal, physical, chemical, [physical,]and health hazards.
 Protective ensemble elements include firefighting coats and trousers, helmets, hoods, gloves, footwear, eye and face protection devices, and respirators.